 George joined Watsi on July 13th, 2015.
 Five years ago, George joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-George's most recent donation traveled 8,100 miles to support Baraka, a teenager and loving big brother from Tanzania, to fund surgery so he can walk again.
+George's most recent donation traveled 8,000 miles to support Stephen, a 15-year-old student and future engineer from Kenya, to fund knee surgery enabling him to walk more easily.

 Baraka is a teenager and the oldest in his family of four.
 He currently studies in class six.
 Bakara's mother practices small-scale farming of maize, sorghum, and millet to provide food for the family.
 Baraka and his mother both experience epilepsy, and Bakara had a seizure that led to an accident.
 He suffered severe burns to his right leg and is unable to straighten his leg at the knee due to the burn contractures.
 Bakara can only walk with the use of a walking stick.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Baraka receive treatment.
 On June 7th, surgeons will perform a burn contracture release surgery to help him walk easily.
 AMH is requesting $874 to help fund this procedure.
 Baraka says, “I would be so happy if I can have a chance to walk normally.”